GillesArcas/numsed/analysis/Adding and subtracting digits with sed.md

 ##### Using 0123456789 or 9876543210 for offset

 In the expressions we have exhibited, the first sequence is simply used as an offset and can be replaced with any string of the same length.
-For instance, the two following form are equivalent.
+For instance, the two following forms are equivalent.

 ```
 s/(..)/\1;9876543210;.../